 The Wealthfront Robo Advisor does not charge any fees on account balances with less than $15,000 (with our link), yet despite this the service still offers portfolio management services.
 The service even goes one step further by offering tax loss harvesting on any account balance.
 The service only charges a competitive 0.25% to account balances over $10,000 (or $15,000 with our link).

-When talking about Robo Advisors with the lowest fees, the three-tiered management fee structure of Betterment is worth mentioning.
-The service offers the lowest fees for investors with higher account balances.
-The fee for top tier accounts (over $100,000 ) is just 0.15%, which is among the lowest in the market.
-This also includes tax loss harvesting and the ability to purchase fractional shares.
+When talking about Robo Advisors with the lowest fees, the two-tiered management fee structure of Betterment is worth mentioning.
+The service offers a low 0.25% fee for their standard “Digital” plan with no minimum account balance.
+The fee for their “Premium” plan (perfect for balances over $100,000) is 0.40%, which is among the lowest in the market.
+This also includes tax loss harvesting and many other services.

 TYPES OF MANAGEMENT FEES